Methods Schools

 What we offer

-The selection includes a variety of in-person and online courses focusing on software training, qualitative and quantitative analysis, data collection techniques and much more!
+Our Methods Schools include a variety of in-person and online courses focusing on software training, qualitative and quantitative analysis, data collection techniques and much more!
 The course content is based on approaches from across the various schools within The University of Manchester.

-2025 Summer School
+2026 Summer School

 Course schedule

-Each course will follow the following daily timetable
+Each course follows the following daily timetable:

-• 9am-12.30pm (morning session incorporating break with teas/coffees & pastries)
+• 9am - 12.30pm (morning session incorporating break with teas/coffees & pastries)

-• 12.30-1.30pm (lunch break – buffet lunch provided)
+• 12.30pm - 1.30pm (lunch break – buffet lunch provided)

-• 1.30-5pm (afternoon session incorporating break with teas/coffees & cake)
+• 1.30pm - 5pm (afternoon session incorporating break with teas/coffees & cake)

 Summer School social programme

-Monday, 30 June 5-7pm, Summer School Social: Interact socially with your summer school colleagues over drinks and light finger foods (food and water provided, attendees to buy own drinks)
+Monday 6 July 5-7pm, Summer School Social: Interact socially with your summer school colleagues over drinks and light finger foods (food and water provided, attendees to buy own drinks)

-Tuesday, 1 July 5.30-7pm, Summer School Walking Tour: Join us on a guided walking tour of Manchester, featuring historical stories about this vibrant city.
+Tuesday 7 July 5.30-7pm, Summer School Walking Tour: Join us on a guided walking tour of Manchester, featuring historical stories about this vibrant city.
 This tour will be informative for city visitors and residents alike, offering a fantastic opportunity to mingle with fellow attendees in relaxed surroundings.
+The tour will finish at Society Manchester, a street food hub.
+Here there are a variety of food and drink options, or alternatively attendees are welcome to make their own plans for the rest of the evening.

 Courses